mattcieslak/hbcd-docs/docs/measures/socenv_determinants/discrimination.md

 **Full Name**: PhenX+ Toolkit Discrimination
 **Acronym/Brief Name**: PhenX+ Discrimination
 **Construct**: Discrimination

+**Description**
-**Description** This measure can be used by respondents to report discriminatory experiences.
+This measure can be used by respondents to report discriminatory experiences.
 Discrimination is an important factor in an individual’s health because it affects access to employment, housing, and education opportunities and can affect self-esteem and cause stress.

+**Summary**
-**Summary**: This measure is a questionnaire to assess perceived discriminatory experiences.
+This measure is a questionnaire to assess perceived discriminatory experiences.

 ## Implementation & Data Collection
 **Method of Administration**: Remote survey